Cairnarvon/goldbug/doc/exercises.rst

 Knowing that the text is in English, answer the following questions:

-1. How long is the key?
+1. How long is the key? :hint:`Use N-gram statistics and exhaustive checking.`
 2. What is the plaintext?